+The Contractor shall comply with all requirements of all applicable Environmental Laws, Environmental Approvals, and Governmental Approvals issued there under, whether obtained by CDOT or the Contractor.
 The Contractor shall prepare an Environmental Compliance Work Plan specifically identifying all of the environmental compliance requirements for the Project, and the Contractor's approach for complying with those requirements.
 All post-construction monitoring requirements shall be identified.
 The Draft Environmental Compliance Work Plan shall be submitted to CDOT for Acceptance within 30 days after NTP1.
-A Final Environmental Compliance Work Plan shall be submitted to CDOT for Acceptance of this Work Plan will be required as a condition for issuance of NTP2.
+A Final Environmental Compliance Work Plan shall be submitted to CDOT for Acceptance no later than 30 days prior to NTP2.
+Acceptance of this Work Plan will be required as a condition for issuance of NTP2.